knative-extensions/eventing-kafka/pkg/channel/distributed/common/kafka/README.md

 go-client is easier to use but only provides limited EventHub related functionality (e.g. - No "namespace" management, etc...)
 This implementation is currently based on the go-client and expects Azure Namespaces to be manually allocated and pre-existing.
-The implementation does, however, abstract away these Azure Namespaces so that a user's Azure Subscription looks like one big allocation of possible EventHubs.
+Since Azure requires unique authentication for each EventHub Namespace, we are currently limited to supporting a single instance with its inherent limitations as to the number of Topics that can be created.

 ## Custom (REST Sidecar)